How Does it Work?

 - CCI – Commodity Channel Index

-These tools are all built into Metatrader 4 so there aren’t any custom tools to install.
+These oscillators are all built into Metatrader 4 so there aren’t any custom tools to install.